X-PARADE: Cross-Lingual Textual Entailment and Information Divergence across Paragraphs

 There is also a small literature on cross-language textual entailment (CLTE), mostly consisting of older techniques \citep{negri-etal-2012-semeval, negri-etal-2013-semeval}.
 There has been little work following in this vein, and modern neural methods enable us to pursue a more ambitious scope of changes detected.

-\paragraph{Other tasks} Two additional tasks which also involve finding spans in text pairs are word-level quality estimation for machine translation, and factuality evaluation of generated summaries \citep{tang-et-al-2023-understanding-factual}.
+\paragraph{Other tasks} Two other tasks which also involve finding spans in text pairs are word-level quality estimation for MT, and factuality evaluation of generated summaries \citep{tang-et-al-2023-understanding-factual}.
 MLQE-PE \citep{fomicheva2020mlqe} and HJQE \citep{yang2022rethink} have been annotated for word-level MT quality estimation.
 XSumFaith \citep{maynez-etal-2020-faithfulness} and CLIFF \citep{cao-wang-2021-cliff} contain annotations of non-factual spans in generated summaries.